nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a student: `edit student`

-Did your student change their phone number or you realised you mispelled their name?
+Did your student change their phone number, or you realised you misspelled their name?
 Do not worry, because you can easily change this with the edit command.

 Format:
 ```